era-epoch/animautomata/README.md

 # Animautomata

-don't use this yet i'm still working on it

 ## Summary

 An open-source, zero-dependency, fully-typed solution for creating high-quality, lightweight loading animations that fit your brand identity, using the Canvas API.